warroyo/future-blog/TKG/management-cluster-recovery/README.md

 ### **Access the api server locally**

-1. ssh to a control plane node and modify the admin.conf
+1. ssh to a control plane node and modify the `/etc/kubernetes/admin.conf`

-    ```
-    vim /etc/kubernetes/admin.conf
-    ```

-2. replace the `server` with `server: https://localhost:6443`
+    * Replace the `server` with `server: https://localhost:6443`

-3. add `insecure-skip-tls-verify: true`
+    * Add `insecure-skip-tls-verify: true`

-4. comment out `certificate-authority-data:`
+    * Comment out `certificate-authority-data:`

-5. export the kubeconfig and ensure you can connect
+2. Export the kubeconfig and ensure you can connect

     ```bash
     export KUBECONFIG=/etc/kubernetes/admin.conf`